Allow users to paste spreadsheet data directly

 CSVBox is an embeddable JavaScript widget for pasting or uploading spreadsheets into your web app.
 It handles:

-• ↪️ Webhook or callback for cleaned data delivery
+• Webhook or callback delivery for cleaned JSON

 🛠 How to Integrate CSVBox into a React App